TysonStanley/tidyfast/README.md

 Each function that takes data (labeled as `dt_` in the package docs) as its first argument automatically coerces it to a data table with `as.data.table()` if it isn’t already a data table.
-These will return a data table.
+Each of these functions will return a data table.

 ## Installation